-If you’re in the public relations industry, you’ve probably had a fair share of professors and field experts tell you the ‘right’ and ‘wrong’ ways to pitch a journalist.
+If you’re in the digital PR industry, you’ve probably had a fair share of professors and field experts tell you the ‘right’ and ‘wrong’ ways to pitch a journalist.
 And while many of them likely have several good tips and tricks for how to pitch a story, you’ve also probably been fed a few unhelpful exaggerations.
-Below, I’ve outlined seven myths about pitching journalists that should stop holding you back.
+Below, I’ve outlined seven myths our digital PR agency has found about pitching journalists that should stop holding you back.

 1. You have to have a pre-established relationship with a reporter to reach out.

 Relationships are important, and they can help a lot with securing coverage.
 But just because you don’t have a relationship with a journalist, doesn’t mean you shouldn’t reach out.
 And on the flip side, just because you have a strong relationship with a journalist, doesn’t mean they’ll automatically cover anything you send them.